Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

    ![setup](media/lab1-image22.png)

 1. While still in edit mode, add the following task between the Checkout and Restore tasks, around line 17.
-This will replace the #{STORAGE_ID}# with the actual value in the src/Web/Constants.cs file.
+This task will replace the **#{STORAGE_ID}#** with the actual value in the 'src/Web/Constants.cs' file and also remove the tasks related to test and production deployments (Delete the code from line 79) from the existing pipeline which are not required in our scenario.

     ``` YAML